polimi-ispl/rs-mnmf/README.md

 ```

 - `code`: folder with the source code.
-    - `lib`: folder with utilities for the BS-MCNMF, MCNMF, BSS evaluation and more.
+    - `lib`: folder with utilities for BSS evaluation and more.
-    - `rayspacenmf.m`: MATLAB function for the RS-MCNMF.
+    - `rayspacenmf.m`: MATLAB function for the RS-MNMF.
-    - `rsmcnmf_example.m`: example script for RS-MCNMF source separation and comparison among the techniques
+    - `rsmcnmf_example.m`: example script for RS-MNMF source separation and comparison among the techniques
-- `data`: folder with sample data for `rsmcnmf_example.m`
+- `data`: folder with sample data for `rsmnmf_example.m`

 ## Usage